Nome Points of Interest

 Especially during its early years, Nome had brushes with a surprising number of famous people.
 Some of them gained fame while in Nome.
 Others were well known before they got here.
 You’ll recognize some names.
 Others have faded with the passage of time, as their exploits fall further and further into the past.

 Nome’s “crown jewel,” Anvil City Square is a large open green space popular for picnics and community celebrations.
-It's also where you can see Old St. Joe's Hall, the largest gold pan in the world, statues of the “Three Lucky Swedes” and the young Eskimo boys who helped them find gold in 1899.
+It’s also where you can see Old St. Joe’s Hall, the largest gold pan in the world, statues of the “Three Lucky Swedes” and the young Inupiaq boys who helped them find gold in 1899.

 Nome’s most famous and historic street runs parallel with the coast, having sprung up close to the city’s original tent city.
 Although none of its original buildings remain, Front Street continues to make history as the endpoint of the 1,049-mile Iditarod Sled Dog race.

 Anvil Rock perches above Nome, an early landmark for gold miners and an easy hike for those who want to take in spectacular views of Nome, the Bering Sea, and the Kigluaik Mountains.
 Its resemblance to a blacksmith’s anvil generated names for many nearby landscape features, including Anvil Mountain and Anvil Creek.
-The hike also promises a good chance to see musk oxen, a variety of birds, and maybe even reindeer or red fox.
+The hike also promises a good chance to see musk oxen, birds, and maybe even reindeer or red fox. ...more